Georgia Obamacare Coverage Rules 2021

 Do I Have to Get Health Insurance in Georgia?

-If you're interested -- or if the tax penalty comes back -- the Affordable Care Act requires that you have "minimum essential coverage" (MEC).
+If you're interested -- or if the tax penalty comes back -- here's what the Affordable Care Act still says about the kinds of health insurance Americans should have.

 What Qualifies as Minimum Essential Coverage?

-- Medicare, Medicaid, or coverage under the Children’s Health Insurance Program (CHIP)
+- coverage under the Children’s Health Insurance Program (CHIP)